opendistro/for-elasticsearch-docs/docs/knn/performance-tuning.md

 3. Increase number of indexing threads

 If the hardware we choose has multiple cores, we could allow multiple threads in graph construction and there by speed up the indexing process.
-You could determine the number of threads to be alloted by using the [knnalgo_paramindex_thread_qty]() setting.
+You could determine the number of threads to be alloted by using the [knn.algo_param.index_thread_qty](../settings/#Cluster-settings) setting.

 Please keep an eye on CPU utilization and choose right number of threads.
 Since graph construction is costly, having multiple threads can put additional load on CPU.